Scalable Spatiotemporal Inference with Biased Scan Attention Transformer Neural Processes: INTRODUCTION

 As NPs grow in scope, there are two competing pressures: scale and accuracy.
-Scale is particularly salient for applications involving high resolution sensor data, e.g. satellite imagery or LiDAR points clouds.
-On the other hand, many of these predictions need to be locally accurate to be actionable, e.g. city-level disaster preparedness and vaccine distribution.
+Scale is particularly salient for applications involving high-resolution sensor data, e.g.~satellite imagery or LiDAR point clouds.
+On the other hand, many of these predictions need to be locally accurate to be actionable, e.g.~city-level disaster preparedness.
 NPs should be simple, extensible, and computationally tractable to enable widespread use across domains with limited resources.
 Accordingly, we propose BSA-TNP, a model that effectively balances these desiderata.
 Our contributions include:

-\begin{itemize} \item The Kernel Regression Block (KRBlock): a simple, stackable transformer block that is parameter efficient, sharing weights for query and key updates, and easily extensible, supporting an arbitrary number of attention biases derived from subsets of input features, e.g. space, time, and fixed effects. \item Group invariant (\textit{G}-invariant) attention biases: we present a general form of attention bias based on group invariant actions that operate on subsets of model input that enable specifying constraints similar to Bayesian priors.
-For spatiotemporal applications, we focus on translation invariance as a special case and demonstrate that this not only accelerates convergence, but also improves performance and generalization across locations and resolutions. \item Biased Scan Attention (BSA), a novel memory-efficient attention mechanism that accommodates custom, high performance bias functions through compiled JAX functions. \end{itemize}
+\begin{itemize} \item The Kernel Regression Block (KRBlock): a simple, stackable transformer block that is parameter-efficient, sharing weights for query and key updates, and easily extensible, supporting an arbitrary number of attention biases derived from subsets of input features, e.g.~space, time, and fixed effects (observed covariates), such as elevation, weather, or categorical metadata. \item Group-invariant (\textit{G}-invariant) attention biases: we present a general form of attention bias based on group-invariant actions that operate on subsets of the model input and enable specifying constraints similar to Bayesian priors.
+For spatiotemporal applications, we focus on translation invariance as a special case, which accelerates convergence and improves performance and generalization across locations and resolutions. \item Biased Scan Attention (BSA), a novel memory-efficient attention mechanism that accommodates custom, high-performance bias functions through compiled JAX functions. \end{itemize}

-Together, these architectural choices allow BSA-TNP to: (1) match or exceed the accuracy of the best NP models while often training in a fraction of the time, (2) exhibit translation invariance, enabling learning at multiple resolutions simultaneously, (3) transparently model processes that evolve in both space and time, (4) support high dimensional fixed effects, and (5) scale gracefully -- running inference on over 1M test points with 100K context points in under a minute on a single 24GB GPU.
+Together, these allow BSA-TNP to: (1) match or exceed the accuracy of the best NP models while often training in a fraction of the time, (2) exhibit translation invariance, enabling learning at multiple resolutions simultaneously, (3) transparently model processes that evolve in both space and time, (4) support high-dimensional fixed effects, and (5) scale gracefully, running inference on over 1M test points and 100K context points in under a minute on a single 24GB GPU.

-\section{Background}
+\section{BACKGROUND}